great Shinge paro tsechu bhutan

 Varanasi India

-by lesadmin· June 17, 2015· in · 0 comments
+by lesadmin June 17, 2015 in 0 comments

 Varanasi the Ancient City, India Forty seven years on, and our recent trip to Varanasi felt the same.
 Of course, the population has increased and new suburbs have expanded outward since our first visit, but the old city, the crowded Ghats along the river, and the ominous haze from the burning pyres generated the same powerful, emotional impact.
 At the Dashashwamedh Ghat, there was frenetic activity; boatman were touting for rides, the faithful were cleansing their bodies in the holy river, barbers shaving heads, holy men dispensing blessings and offerings, astrologers reading horoscopes, stray dogs scavenging the banks in packs, and beggars sought alms and charity along the entrance road.
 All this humanity was clothed in a medley of brilliant reds, yellows and whites, the iridescent colours contrasting with the pastels of the surrounding buildings and the dull blue-grey of the river itself.
 Along the western bank of the Ganges, the old city extends backwards some two kilometres in a maze of narrow alleyways and lanes.
 It encompasses the ancient residential quarter, some tiny shops and temples, a few local markets and a Muslim section housing a cottage industry weaving the finest silk.
 The closely packed buildings protect the lanes from the harsh sun keeping the alleys cool and dark.
 Walking the lanes is certainly fascinating, presenting a view of former times, although many of the buildings are in a state of […]